RajaMuneerBaigal/Git_Demo/README.md

 -It list all the branches in our repo and also shows on which branch we are in with a * before our branch.

 ## git branch -d branchname
--to remove/delete a branch with specific branch name
+-to remove/delete a branch with specific branch name on our local repo.

+## git push origin --delete branchname
+-after deleting a branch from local repo we can reflect the changes in our remote server(github) by using above commands. this will delete the branch on github too.

 ## git add filename or git add .
 -"git add filename" adds a specific file to a stage.
 A stage is a step between tracked and untracked files.
 After we initialize a folder using git init git detects if any files are inside the directory. if we delete them before adding them git can't restore them. but if we add them and commit them then we can restore those files. "git add filename" adds a single file "git add ." add all the files inside our directory which can be risky if we want some files not to be tracked. git add actually adds the untracked files to a stage and once we commit we can track them properly. only adding them makes file recognizeable but not trackable. after commiting the files becomes trackeable.